Water Treatment Operator Certification Exam

 Q2.What is turbidity and why is it important in drinking water treatment?

 A.A measure of dissolved minerals in water; important for tasteB.A measure of water cloudiness caused by suspended particles; a key indicator of treatment effectiveness and an early warning for pathogen contaminationC.A measure of the pH of water; important for corrosion controlD.A measure of total dissolved solids; regulated for aesthetic reasons onlyB.
 A measure of water cloudiness caused by suspended particles; a key indicator of treatment effectiveness and an early warning for pathogen contaminationExplanation: Turbidity measures the cloudiness or haziness of water caused by suspended particles.
 It is measured in Nephelometric Turbidity Units (NTU).
-The Surface Water Treatment Rule limits combined filter effluent turbidity to ≤0.3 NTU in 95% of monthly samples and never >1 NTU.
+The Surface Water Treatment Rule limits combined filter effluent turbidity to 0.3 NTU or below in 95% of monthly samples and never above 1 NTU.
 High turbidity can shield pathogens from disinfection and indicates treatment failure.

 Join 1,000+ users passing the Water Treatment Operator Certification